yohasebe/rsyntaxtree/docs/documentation.md

 In left-to-right mode, connectors, triangles, movement paths, and line-type connections are all adapted to the horizontal orientation.
 The `Connector Height` option controls the horizontal depth between tree levels in LTR mode.

+### Tidy Layout

+The `Tidy` option (`tidy: on`, CLI `--tidy`) enables a space-efficient layout mode that combines two mechanisms:

+- **Contour-based compaction**: adjacent subtrees are pulled toward each other wherever their outlines leave unused space, typically reducing overall width by about 30% while keeping a minimum clearance between labels.
+- **Dynamic connector height**: the vertical drop from a node to its children grows with how far apart the children on that level are spread, so branch angles remain similar throughout the tree — instead of wide, flat branches near the root and steep ones near the leaves.
+All nodes of the same depth stay vertically aligned.

+Two optional knobs adjust the degree (both take effect only when `Tidy` is on):

+- `Tidy spacing` (`tidy_spacing`, default 1.0, useful range 0.5–3.0): scales the minimum clearance kept between neighboring subtrees.
+Larger values put more air between labels; smaller values compress harder.
+- `Tidy slope` (`tidy_slope`, default 0.3, useful range 0.1–1.0): controls how strongly the connector height grows with branch spread.
+The maximum connector height scales with the slope as well, so lowering this one value also bounds the overall height of the tree.
+A value of `0.15` is a good choice when you want the compaction with hardly any extra height.

+Tidy layout never produces overlapping labels: if a compaction step would cause a collision, it is rolled back to the last safe arrangement.
+It works in both top-to-bottom and left-to-right layouts and can be combined with `Mirror`.
+When `Tidy` is on, the `Radical symmetrization` option is ignored.
+The [Multilingual examples](https://yohasebe.github.io/rsyntaxtree/examples) in the gallery are all drawn with `Tidy` enabled.

+### Mirrored Layout for RTL Scripts

+Syntax trees for right-to-left scripts such as Arabic and Hebrew are conventionally drawn expanding from right to left, with the first word of the sentence at the right edge.
+The `Mirror` option (`mirror: on`, CLI `--mirror`) reflects the entire finished layout horizontally to follow this convention: the structure is unchanged, but the leaf order is reversed so the sentence reads in its natural direction.

+`Mirror` composes with `Direction`: `ttb` + mirror gives the standard RTL tree, and `ltr` + mirror places the root at the right with leaves expanding leftward.
+Connectors, triangles, movement paths, and region shades all follow the mirrored positions automatically.
+See the Arabic example in the [Multilingual gallery](https://yohasebe.github.io/rsyntaxtree/examples) for a demonstration.

 ### Fonts Used to Generate PNG

 Currently, you can choose among the font styles `Noto Sans`, `Noto Serif`, `Noto Sans Mono` and `WQY Zen Hei`.